Doyun-lab/Doyun-lab.github.io/_pages/about.md

 Currently, I am focusing on:
 * **Deep Learning for Biosignals**: Analyzing EMG signals to estimate muscle architecture parameters.
-* **Digital Healthcare**: Developing AI models for the diagnosis of Sarcopenia and Parkinson's disease.
+* **Digital Biomarker**: Developing AI models for the diagnosis of Sarcopenia and Parkinson's disease.
-* **Rehabilitation AI**: Researching AI agents for stroke rehabilitation assistance.